Escapee accused of shooting, paralyzing UNO student re-arrested

 Officials said he reportedly cut off the monitor Monday morning, Nov.
 13, prompting a warrant issued for his arrest on charges of attempted first-degree murder and armed robbery.

-The Orleans Parish Sheriff’s Office located and arrested Say around 5:00 a.m.
-He is now facing charges of “Tampering with monitoring systems.”
+The Orleans Parish Sheriff’s Office located and arrested Say around 5 a.m.
+He is now facing a charge of tampering with monitoring systems.

 Stay updated with the latest news, weather, and sports by downloading the WGNO app on the Apple or Google Play store and subscribing to the WGNO newsletter.